TryItOnline/tiosetup/README.md

 # Setting up Try it Online

+**Note: With the recent changes under the hood of TryItOnline, this setup repository has not caught up yet, so it does not work yet with these changes.
+We are working on it.**

 ## What is Try It Online

 <https://tryitonline.net> is a web site that started out as a place for hosting solutions to [code golf](https://en.wikipedia.org/wiki/Code_golf) puzzles presented on <http://codegolf.stackexchange.com/>.
 It can be used by anyone for free to quickly try out and share code snippets, with or without code golf in mind alike, in a big number of practical and recreational programming languages.